-Beyond the basic website, the projects can develop other digital communication tools (e.g. newsletter) and link or integrate them to the predefined structure hosted by the programme.
+The programme does not provide a newsletter tool, or an extranet or other password-protected section.
+The projects can develop other digital communication tools (e.g. newsletter) and link them to the predefined structure hosted by the programme.
 They have to be designed in accordance with the visual identity of the project website with the incorporated logo set of the programme.
-If project(s) (partners) wish to develop such digital tools, an approval by the joint secretariat is necessary beforehand.
+If project(s) (partners) wish to develop such digital tools, prior approval by the joint secretariat is necessary.
 Such digital tools should preferably be planned and justified in the application form.
-If this is not case, projects are requested to consult the joint secretariat beforehand to confirm whether the additional costs are eligible and can be reported in the progress report.
+If this is not the case, projects are requested to consult the joint secretariat beforehand to confirm whether the additional costs are eligible and can be reported in the progress report.

 The integrated system of programme and project websites is intended to ensure a more efficient interconnection between the project activities and the programme.
 The programme will ensure that the information published by the projects is searchable in a database comprising data from all Interreg Europe projects.
-This enables project news and events to be more readily integrated in the programme news/events section, resulting in higher project visibility.
-In addition, this approach makes the good practices described on the projects' websites more easily accessible for the experts and users of the policy learning platforms.
+This enables project news, events and library folders to be more readily integrated in the programme news/ events/ library section, resulting in higher project visibility.
 Finally, this integrated system of websites is intended to save the projects' financial and human resources needed for procuring and setting up a website.

-The projects could envisage developing a separate website (and/or a logo - see above) only if the project activities are expected to result in a self-standing tool with a lifespan reaching beyond the end of the project.
+The projects could envisage developing a separate website (and/ or a logo - see above) only if the project activities are expected to result in a self-standing tool with a lifespan reaching beyond the end of the project.
 Such a logo and a website would constitute a tool only, which will have to be linked to the project website under Interreg Europe.
 Any development of such a tool should be approved during the assessment of the project and requires a specific justification.
 Should its development be approved, the tool must comply with the programme's publicity requirements.
 The development of such a tool is judged by the joint secretariat on its added-value to the project and its interregionality.